 - Is this a regularly occurring business expense?

 - Does the business have sufficient cash flow to repay the principal and interest within one year?

 - Can I take advantage of the revolving feature for future financing?

-If, however, you are financing a large and unique project that will require payments over several years, then you should consider an alternative, like a term loan.
-Additionally, if the reason that you need financing in the first place is due to unpaid invoices from your business or government customers, then invoice factoring can be a less expensive option for your business in the long term.
+If you’re financing a larger project, such as a big piece of equipment that will require payments over several years, an equipment loan may make more sense.
+Additionally, if you need financing due to unpaid invoices from your business or government customers, then invoice factoring could be a less expensive option for your business in the long term.

 The typical terms you can expect for a small business line of credit are:

 - Repayment term: Typically six to 12 months

 Unsecured lines of credit typically don’t exceed $250,000 and have repayment terms of six to 12 months, with both weekly and monthly payments available.
 If you need a larger line of credit or a longer term, a local bank may be a good option.